KSP-KOS/KOS/doc/source/general/telnet.rst

 The kOS Telnet Server
 =====================

-kOS now supports the abilty to enable a `telnet server <http://www.telnet.org/htm/faq.htm>`_ inside Kerbal Space Program.
+kOS now supports the ability to enable a `telnet server <http://www.telnet.org/htm/faq.htm>`_ inside Kerbal Space Program.

 .. figure:: /_images/general/telnet.png
     :width: 95 %

-Telnet is an old network protocol designed in the early days of the internet, long before World Wide Web.
+Telnet is an old network protocol designed in the early days of the Internet, long before World Wide Web.
 Its purpose was (is) to allow you to get access to the remote command line interfaces of distant server computers, acting as if the keyboard and computer screen in front of you was a terminal hooked up to a distant